Kinto/kinto/docs/concepts.rst

 Basically, *Kinto* is a service where client applications can store and retrieve JSON data.

-In order to provide synchronisation and sharing features for these data, *Kinto* introduces some basic concepts.
+In order to provide synchronisation and sharing features for this data, *Kinto* introduces some basic concepts.

-*Kinto* objects in brief:
+Here is a summary of *Kinto* objects:

 +-----------------+---------------------------------------------------------+
 | Object          | Description                                             |